JuliaDynamics/CriticalTransitions.jl/docs/src/examples/duffing_TPT.md

 tricontourf(Triangulation(mesh.pts', mesh.tri'), qminus)
 ```

 For non-equilibrium processes, such as the transitions in the double-well of the Duffing, we have that the $q_{-}\neq 1-q_+$.
-In particular, for langevin systems of the form in the system above time reversal involves a momentum flip such that $q_{-}(x, p)= 1-q_+(x, -p)$.
+In particular, for Langevin systems of the form in the system above time reversal involves a momentum flip such that $q_{-}(x, p)= 1-q_+(x, -p)$.

 ## Probability Density of Reactive Trajectories

-In general, we are interested in reactive trajectories that start in A and end in B without going back to B. The probability density of finding a reactive trajectory at a point in phase space is given by:
+In general, we are interested in reactive trajectories that start in A and ends in B without going back to A. The probability density of finding a reactive trajectory at a point in phase space is given by:

 ```math
 \rho_R(x, p) = \rho(x, p) q₊(x, p) q₋(x, p),
 ```

 where $\rho(x, p)$ is the probability density of finding a trajectory at $(x,p)$, $\rho(x, p)$ is also called the invariant probability density of the system.
-For a overdamped langevin system the invariant probability density:
+For an overdamped Langevin system the invariant probability density:

 ```math
 \rho(x, p) \approx exp(-\beta H(x,p))/Z
 ```

 with $Z=\int exp(-\beta H(x,p)) \mathrm{d}x \mathrm{d}p$ the normalization.
 We can compute the integrated invariant probability density `Z` for the mesh using the `invariant_pdf` function.

 ```@example TPT